-3) Government Owned, Contractor Operated (GOCO) -- For the purposes of FISMA, GOCO facilities are agency components and their security requirements are identical to those of the managing Federal agency in all respects.
-Security requirements must be included in the terms of the contract.

-- 4) Laboratories and research facilities -- For the purposes of FISMA, laboratories and research facilities are agency components and their security requirements are identical to those of the managing Federal agency in all respects.
+- 3) Government Owned, Contractor Operated (GOCO) -- For the purposes of FISMA, GOCO facilities are agency components and their security requirements are identical to those of the managing Federal agency in all respects.
+Security requirements must be included in the terms of the contract. - 4) Laboratories and research facilities -- For the purposes of FISMA, laboratories and research facilities are agency components and their security requirements are identical to those of the managing Federal agency in all respects.
 Security requirements must be included in the terms of the contract or other similar agreement. - 5) Management and Operating Contracts For the purposes of FISMA, management and operating contracts include contracts for the operation, maintenance, or support of a government-owned or -controlled research, development, special production, or testing establishment.

-41. Should agencies include FISMA requirements in grants and contracts?
+42. Should agencies include FISMA requirements in grants and contracts?
 Yes.
-As with the Government Information Security Reform Act of 2000, agency contracts including but not limited to those for IT services must reflect FISMA requirements.
+Agency contracts including but not limited to those for IT services must reflect FISMA requirements.